binarymist/BinaryMistBlog/content/publication/SER-podcast-docker-security.md

 #### Linux Security Modules

-Linux Security Modules (LSM) such as AppArmor & SELinux are a framework that’s been part of the Linux kernel since 2.6, that supports security models implementing Mandatory Access Control (MAC).
+Linux Security Modules (LSM) such as AppArmor and SELinux are a framework that’s been part of the Linux kernel since 2.6, that supports security models implementing Mandatory Access Control (MAC).
 Can you briefly explain Linux Security Modules and how they implement mandatory Access Control?

-AppArmor & SELinux are the two most common LSM’s accepted in the Linux kernel.
+AppArmor and SELinux are the two most common LSM’s accepted in the Linux kernel.
 Docker provides a usable interface to these LSMs.

 Can you explain what this interface looks like, and how Docker users should go about using it?

 #### Capabilities

-Can you briefly explain what capabilities are in the context of computer science, what they do to the root user, and how can we set them up for a Docker container to apply least privilege?
+Can you briefly explain what capabilities are in the context of computer science, what they do to the `root` user, and how can we set them up for a Docker container to apply least privilege?

 #### Seccomp